 It was quite fortunate to come back to Barcelona as it’s a major airport hub so I could fly most anywhere in Europe pretty cheap.

 I showered and headed out for food and to catch another soccer match.
 Fast stir fry noodles were all over the city and most are quite affordable.

 I hit up the old standby, Irish pub for an after dinner pint.

 Place wasn’t too crowded but felt like it as the back bar was closed for a private party so I fit myself into a small spot near the bar for the first half.

-Most places don’t have ac and mid July in a packed bar you need one or at least fans, I was sweating!
+Most places in Europe don’t have AC and mid July in a packed bar you need one or at least fans, I was sweating!

-I don’t think I bothered to finish the half, I just had it with the stuffy heat and was greeted by the much needed ocean breeze as I hit the street.
+I don’t think I bothered to finish the half, I had it with the stuffy heat and was greeted by the much-needed ocean breeze as I hit the street.

 I finished the game and had a couple pints before calling it an early night, had to be at the bank as early as I could.

-I walked to the hostel, it was only 20 min directly down a Main Street, well lit so I felt safe.
+I walked to the hostel, it was only 20 min walk down a well-lit thoroughfare so I felt safe.